monoscope-tech/apitoolkit-landing/docs/sdks/java/springboot/index.md

 ## Redacting Sensitive Data

-If you have fields that are sensitive and should not be sent to APItoolkit servers, you can mark those fields to be redacted (the fields will never leave your servers).
+If you have fields that are sensitive and should not be sent to monoscope servers, you can mark those fields to be redacted (the fields will never leave your servers).

 To mark a field for redacting via this SDK, you need to provide additional configuration options to the `application.properties` file with paths to the fields that should be redacted.
 There are three arguments you can provide to configure what gets redacted, namely: